jfrog/jfrog-cli/guides/jfrog-cli-plugins-developer-guide.md

 * Make sure your Artifactory server is included in JFrog CLI's configuration, by running the ```jf c show``` command.
 * If needed, configure your Artifactory instance using the ```jf c add``` command.
 * Set the ID of the configured server as the value of the *JFROG_CLI_PLUGINS_SERVER* environment variable.
-* If you wish the name of the plugins repository to be different than *jfrog-cli-plugins*, set this name as the value of the *JFROG_CLI_PLUGINS_REPO* environment variable.
+* If you wish the name of the plugins repository to be different from *jfrog-cli-plugins*, set this name as the value of the *JFROG_CLI_PLUGINS_REPO* environment variable.
 * The ```jf plugin install``` command will now install plugins stored in your private registry.